MSIA/2020-msia423-atlas/README.md

 - Epic 3: Implement model in the app in order to make it useable, as it currently exists outside the framework of the app backend
 	- Develop scripts (medium, backlog)
 	- Run scripts to "train" (quick, backlog)
-### Initiative 3: Develop the app with which the user will interact
+### Initiative 2: Develop the app with which the user will interact, enabling the app to achieve its business goals by turning it into a usable product for future adopters.
 - Epic 1: Create app frontend so that the user actually has the ability to interact with the app without knowledge of programming
 	- Create landing page (unknown, backlog)
 	- Create interactive survey (unkown, backlog)